 If you’re not satisfied with your appearance, you may not be completely happy.
-Congenital and acquired defects, both inherited and acquired through life, cause dissatisfaction, reduced self-confidence, and can be a burden on both the psyche and the body of each patient.
+Congenital and acquired defects, both inherited and acquired through life, cause dissatisfaction and can be a burden on both the psyche and the body of each patient.

 The benefits, like the surgery itself, are tailored to each individual.
 You may want bigger breasts, smaller breasts, a more balanced appearance, even breasts or you may be recovering from a battle with breast cancer.